TmzFranck/books-api/README.md

 ## Authentication

-The API uses token-based authentication.
+The API uses token-based authentication with role-based access control.
 Include the token in the Authorization header:

 ```
 Authorization: Token <your-token>
 ```

+### Roles and Permissions

+The application implements role-based access control with the following roles:

+- **Admin**: Full access to all endpoints and operations
+- **User**: Can manage their own books, post reviews, and use tags

+Endpoints are protected using role checker dependencies that verify the user has the appropriate permissions for the requested operation.

 ## Development